Shams al-Baroudi: Career

 After marriage to fellow actor Hassan Youssef in 1972, the couple started to work in cooperation until al-Baroudi decided after Umrah in 1982 to quit cinema and wear the hijab.
 At that time Youssef was still filming Two on the Road (اثنين على الطريق) and after al-Baroudi's unexpected retirement, the film could only be completed and released by 1984.

 After retirement

 In 2001, Nourah Abdul Aziz Al-Khereiji of the Arab News interviewed al-Baroudi in the 2001 Al-Madinah Festival.
 Al-Baroudi described her acting era as "the time of ignorance," the name Muslims use to refer to the pre-Islamic era.
 As of 2004, she was wearing a niqab and her sole television appearances were on religious satellite channels.
 By 2008, she stopped wearing the niqab and only wore the veil.

 Lisa Anderson used al-Baroudi as an example of an increase in social conservatism in Egyptian society.

 Personal life

-Al-Baroudi married Saudi prince Khalid bin Saud in 1969, and divorced after 13 months.
+Elbaroudi married Saudi prince Khalid bin Saud in 1969, and divorced after 13 months.
 Since 1972, she is married to actor Hassan Youssef.
 One of their sons, Omar H. Youssef is also an actor.
 Her niece, Ghada Adel is also an actress.